Wednesday, October 31, 2012

 Figure out how long each dish will take to cook.
 Make a little chart.
 Put in the dishes according to the chart so they come out all at once, or close to it.
 You'll thank me for this tip some day.

-Just used canned cranberries
+Just use canned cranberries

 Nobody has ever said how great the home-made cranberry sauce was.
 Just open the can and dump it out.
 One of my favorite Thanksgiving memories is that cylinder of cranberry sauce with the can ridges still in it.